jakobzhao/geog328/labs/lab01/readme.md

 > **What is an IDE?** IDE (Integrated Development Environment) is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.
 Most modern IDEs have intelligent code completion.
 The boundary between an integrated development environment and other parts of the broader software development environment is not well-defined.
 Sometimes a version control system, or various tools to simplify the construction of a graphical user interface (GUI), are integrated.
 Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram, for use in object-oriented software development.

 Visual Studio Code is a customizable IDE, so to fully prepare it for web programming, you will need to install additional packages.
-To do that, press `crtl+shift+x`, or click on the "Extensions" button on the left tool bar.
+To do that, press `ctrl+shift+x`, or click on the "Extensions" button on the left tool bar.
 In this interface, please search and install the following recommended packages:

 - Markdown Preview Enhanced
 - Live Server